 The amount of storage provided by these services varies, and you will have to pay a monthly or annual fee for adequate space.
 While these options may seem expensive, they often cost the same as an external hard drive while offering the added security of storing your files in the cloud.
 Learn about some of the most popular online backup services below:

-One drawback to online backup services is that the initial backup can be very slow—it may take days, weeks, or even longer to upload all of your files.
+One drawback to online backup services is that the initial backup can be very slow—it may take an extended period of time to upload all of your files.
 However, subsequent backups should take much less time.